Dear Girl Tour

-The Dear Girl Tour (stylized as the Dear G I R L Tour) is the debut concert tour by American singer-songwriter Pharrell Williams.
+The Dear Girl Tour (stylized as the Dear G I R L Tour) was the debut concert tour by American musician Pharrell Williams.
 The tour supports his second studio album, G I R L, and consist of 26 dates in Europe.
 The trek started on September 7, 2014 at the ITU Stadium in Istanbul, Turkey.
 The support acts for the tour were Foxes and Cris Cab.